iotauth/security_analysis/README.md

 ### ⚠️ MacOS Security Prompt

-If you see a warning that *"Error “Alloy” Not opened: Apple could not verify “Alloy” is free of malware that may harm your Mac or compromise your privacy,"* follow these steps:
+If you see a warning message, *"Error “Alloy” Not opened: Apple could not verify “Alloy” is free of malware that may harm your Mac or compromise your privacy,"* follow these steps:

 1. Close the warning by clicking `Done`
 2. Open `System Settings > Privacy & Security`